thin-edge/thin-edge.io/docs/src/supported-platforms.md

 # thin-edge.io platform support

-This doc`s target is to have an point to come to and find out if thin-edge.io will work on your device.

 Common requirements for all systems are:
 * minimum 16MB of RAM
 * systemd (for productive systems)